 - Take a DIY walking tour through the gorgeous English Gardens (which includes off the beaten path beer garden suggestions, nudists, and river surfers!)

 - Finish your day with one of my favorite German street foods

 And that brings us to your final day in Munich!
 When you visit Munich in 3 days, it really allows for you to adapt the third day to your personal travel style.
 The first two days are spent doing what I consider the “Must See Things To Do In Munich.”
 Those are the activities that I think every person visiting the city should visit.
 Day three isn’t any less important, but if you don’t like museums, you can choose alternate activities and still have just as wonderful of a trip.

 Therefore, instead of giving an exact itinerary for today, here are my top suggestions.
 I recommend either doing 1 day trip or doing 2-3 activities from below within Munich.

 1) Choose A Day Trip from Munich

 Munich is such a great base for day trips in Bavaria!
 The train system is fantastic, easy to use, and affordable, making it a cinch to zoom into another city for the day and back to Munich in the evening.
-A few of my personal favorites for day trips from Munich are:
+Here is my whole list of great day trips from Munich, but at a glance, a few of my personal favorites are:

 2) Dachau Concentration Camp